 “We have been waited on, served, loved, spoilt, cherished.
 It is a special place on this earth.
 The comfort and the food are second to none.” – Nora

 Torch Holiday & Retreat Centre is a place where, as one guest said, “it’s normal to be blind.”
-This is emphasised in the accessibility of all the facilities and in the provision of braille and giant print materials and, most importantly, in the experience and training of Gail and her team.
-All outings and activities – many of them ambitious – have been thoroughly researched in terms of suitability for people with sight loss, with attention to detail that’s exceptional.
+This is emphasised in the accessibility of all the facilities and in the provision of braille and giant print materials and, most importantly, in the experience and training of our team.
+All outings and activities – many of them ambitious – have been thoroughly researched and risk assessed in terms of suitability for people with sight loss, with attention to detail that’s exceptional.

 “Torch is new to me, but I have fallen in love with the place already.
 The people are so friendly, kind and helpful.
 It’s nothing like anywhere else I have been and I am now 92.” – Joan